Will Elon Musk bring Trump back to Twitter?

-It was as if a saviour had descended from the heavens to deliver Twitter from the sin of content moderation.
+It was as if a savior had descended from the heavens to deliver Twitter from the sin of content moderation.

-“Elon Musk has made it clear he opposes big tech censorship, and that’s something all freedom-loving Americans can get behind," tweeted Senator Marsha Blackburn, the Tennessee representative.
+"Elon Musk has made it clear he opposes big tech censorship, and that's something all freedom-loving Americans can get behind," tweeted Sen. Marsha Blackburn, the Tennessee Republican.

-Followers of QAnon, the sweeping far-right conspiracy theory, theorised that Musk was destined to merge Twitter with Trump’s troubled Truth Social network, making social media great again.
+Followers of QAnon, the sweeping far-right conspiracy theory, theorized that Musk was destined to merge Twitter with Trump's troubled Truth Social network, making social media great again.

 The giddiness from the right - and consternation from the left - stems from the news that Musk, the Tesla and SpaceX CEO, had joined Twitter's board after purchasing a 9 percent stake in the company, making him its largest shareholder.